-The Hoogmadese polder was provided with a quay (dike) at an early age and has been drained since 1492.
-The current Hoogmadese mill is also called "De Heerlijkheid".
-Probably named this because the polder almost coincides with the territory of the Hoogmade estate. ('Heerlijkheid' is a medieval form of government in which the feudal lord had absolute power.)
-The current mill was newly built in 1897 on the foundation of its predecessor, also a wip mill.
+The Hoogmadese polder has been used for draining since 1492.
+The present Hoogmadese Mill is also called 'De Heerlijkheid' (The Lordship).
+It was probably named this way because the polder almost coincides with the territory of the Hoogmade seigniory. ('Heerlijkheid' is a medieval form of government in which the feudal lord had absolute power).

-The mill is operated by a voluntary miller.
-The mill functions as an auxiliary pumping station for the Hoogmadese polder and the Piestpolder, approximately 182 hectares.
-The head is 1.65 meters.
+The mill is operated by a volunteer miller.
+The mill serves as an auxiliary pumping station for the Hoogmadese polder and the Piestpolder, approximately 182 hectares.
+The lift height is 1.65 metres.